anodot/anodot_aws_usage/README.md

 Efs has:
 - Size_All - The latest known metered size (in bytes) of data stored in the file system.
 - Size_Infrequent - The latest known metered size (in bytes) of data stored in the Infrequent Access storage class.
-- Size_Standart - The latest known metered size (in bytes) of data stored in the Standard storage class
+- Size_Standard - The latest known metered size (in bytes) of data stored in the Standard storage class

 ### How do I configure which metrics are pushed per region ?
 Each region should have a separate section in cloudwatch_metrics.yaml file with list of metrics to be fetched: